hapax/hapax.github.io/assets/simple-physics.md

 laws*.
-It is not oriented towards problem-solving heuristics (e.g. limiting arguments) or specific physical laws (e.g. Stefan-Boltzmann), though there is nontrivial overlap between these categories.
+It is not oriented towards problem-solving heuristics (e.g. limiting arguments) or specific physical laws (e.g. Stefan-Boltzmann), though there is nontrivial overlap and I hope to say more about these in future.
 I have stuck to methods accessible to high school and first year students, though it is fair to say some scientific maturity is required of the former.